cjm715/mgym/README.md

 # Multi-agent gym environments

-A collection of multi-agent gym environments
+This repository has a collection of multi-agent gym environments.
+DISCLAIMER: This project is still a work-in-progress.

 ## Dependencies
 * `gym`